iszczesniak/cpp/unique_ptr/index.md

 `auto up = make_unique<A>("A1");`

-The line above does not introduce any overhead: the move constructor will be elided, and the managing object will be created directly in object `up`.
+Function `std::make_unique` introduces no overhead: the move constructor will be elided, the return value optimization will take place, and so the managing object will be created directly in the location of `up`.

+By type `auto` above we ask the compiler to make `up` be the same type as the type of the initializing expression `make_unique<A>("A1")`, which is `std::unique_ptr<A>`.
+We could have equivallently written:

+`unique_ptr<A> up = make_unique<A>("A1");`

-To use this function, you need to pass the template argument, which is the type of the managed data to create, and manage.
-The arguments (none, one or many) of the function are passed to the constructor of the managed data (a feat accomplished with the variadic templates).
+To use function `std::make_unique`, you need to pass the template argument, which is the type of the managed data to create, and manage.
+The arguments (none, one or more) of the function are passed to the constructor of the managed data (a feat accomplished with the variadic templates).
 In the example above `"A1"` is the argument passed to the constructor of type `A`.

 # More on the usage